 RB: Who would not belong in that group?
 Reynolds Price?

 DA: Not at all! (laughs) Not Robertson Davies.
 Armistead Maupin.

 DA: No, middle class.
 But I love Allan.
 A great writer.
+Serious about the enterprise.

 RB: Anyway, you are a long way from South Carolina now.

 DA: Yes, as far as I can get.

 RB: I wasn't thinking geographically.
 But tell me about republishing these stories, Trash?